-Also, advancements in CTCA scanners in the clinical setting include increased gantry spin times and fast single heartbeat scanning to improve image resolution and, most importantly, reduce the patient’s radiation exposure.
-Furthermore, the development of specific algorithms has led to improvements in multidetector technology to facilitate scanning the entire heart volume in a single beat.
-These new CT coronary angiography scanners contain detector rows to enable 256 and 320 slice images to perform coverage of the whole heart in a single acquisition.
+Also, advancements in CTCA scanners in the clinical setting include increased gantry spin times and fast single-heartbeat scanning to improve image resolution and, most importantly, reduce the patient’s radiation exposure.
+Furthermore, developing specific algorithms has improved multidetector technology to facilitate scanning the entire heart volume in a single beat.
+These new CT coronary angiography scanners contain detector rows to enable 256 and 320-slice images to perform coverage of the whole heart in a single acquisition.
 This was possible by increasing the gantry spin times, which reduced the time for one rotation of an x-ray tube.
 The addition of a second x-ray tube further reduced the gantry spin times.

-The advantage of these CTCA techniques is that the x-ray tube is only on for a short amount of time and therefore reduces stitching artefacts during the acquisition of the whole image in one sequence.
+The advantage of these CTCA techniques is that the x-ray tube is only on for a short time, reducing stitching artefacts during acquiring the whole image in one sequence.

 Today, the leading CT vendors have incorporated technology to scan the entire heart volume in a single beat.
 Another important factor when carrying out a CTCA is for the patient not to have a high heart rate and keep the effective radiation dose down.
 For example, the effective radiation dose given to a patient doubles when their heart rate increases from 55 to 60 beats per minute.

-In the clinical setting, several types of CT scans can be used in the diagnosis of heart disease and these include calcium-score screening heart scan, coronary CT angiography (CTA) and total body CT scan.
+In the clinical setting, several types of CT scans can be used to diagnose heart disease, including calcium-score screening heart scan, coronary CT angiography (CTA) and total body CT scan.

 Recent advances in CTCA include:

-- Coronary artery calcium scoring (CACS) is used in conjunction with stratification algorithms to assess risk.
+- Coronary artery calcium scoring (CACS) is used with stratification algorithms to assess risk.